 COVID-19 Vaccine Information

-Please CLICK HERE to Pre-Register for a COVID-19 vaccination with the Nassau County Department of Health.
+Please CLICK HERE to schedule an appointment for a COVID-19 vaccination with the Nassau County Department of Health.

 VACCINE SUPPLY UPDATE:

 The Federal Government determines how much vaccine New York State receives, affecting the County’s supply.
 Nassau County has used 100% of the doses allocated to us and will continue to use every dose as additional supply comes in.

 In addition to vaccination centers run by the County’s Department of Health, listed below, vaccines are available at New York State sites which can be accessed through the “Am I Eligible" app.